Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 Tibbetts’ dad says his daughter is very spiritual and she often turns to prayer when she needed to be uplifted.

-“Mollie’s very spiritual, and so is her brother Scott and so we talked about that quite a bit,” Tibbetts’ dad, Robert, tells Fox News.
+“Mollie’s very spiritual, and so is her brother Scott and so we talked about that quite a bit,” Tibbetts’ dad, Rob, tells Fox News.

 The reward for Tibbetts grows to $331,000.
 Crime Stoppers tells Fox News it’s the largest reward for its organization in Iowa state history.